-Ramiro Rodriguez knows about the American Dream and he knows about coding.
+Ramiro knows about the American Dream and he knows about coding.
 Originally from Mexico, Ramiro moved to the United States as a child and excelled in school.
 He majored in Computer Science and Electrical Engineering at Cornell and later returned for a Masters in Computer Science.
-Together with an amazing team of top-notch volunteer developers / mentors, he leads Code the Dream’s teaching and project-based learning.
+Together with an amazing team of top-notch volunteer instructors and mentors, he leads Code the Dream’s teaching and project-based learning.

-Dan Rearick coordinates Code the Dream and took his initial coding baby steps alongside the first Code the Dream participants.
-He has worked with low-income and immigrant communities in North Carolina since 2008.
+Dan coordinates Code the Dream and took his own coding baby steps alongside the first Code the Dream participants.
+After beginning his career in corporate litigation, Dan has worked with low-income and immigrant communities since 2008.
 He is the Executive Director of Uniting NC and in 2013 was honored by the White House as a Champion of Change.
+He co-founded the Code the Dream program together with Ramiro Rodriguez.
 Dan attended the University of North Carolina at Chapel Hill and Harvard Law School.

 Tom Rau has worked for startups and established organizations working in a variety of roles, ranging from product lead/manager to front-end development.
 At Code the Dream Tom helps develop the front-end curriculum as well as serves as a lead developer and mentor to Code the Dream Labs interns.

 Lori has been involved with immigrant and farmworker organizing and advocacy in North Carolina since graduating from Guilford College 20 years ago.
 She is passionate about building community rooted in social justice, equity, and collaboration.
 After directing a program with the American Friends Service Committee for more than 10 years, Lori joins the Code the Dream team to strengthen new and existing relationships with nonprofit, education, business, and government partners.